miron77s/open_rsai_markup/README.md

 OpenRSAI-Markup complies the [OpenRSAI Core](https://github.com/miron77s/open_rsai) with dataset preparing toolchains capable to create Yolo and MS COCO annotations.

+## Tutorial

+The OpenRSAI-Markup is the [Open Remote Sensing AI Library Core](https://github.com/miron77s/open_rsai) library extension that can be installed and tested in complex according the [tutorial](https://github.com/miron77s/open_rsai/blob/main/tutorial/TUTORIAL.md).

 ## Requirements

 All instructions below are tailored for Ubuntu 22.04 users.
 If you are using a different operating system, please adjust the commands accordingly.